|

 but to nourish oneself with the energies

-us feel good and manifest
+that will make us feel good and manifest

 the best in us.
 Love is the drug!